PranavSriram18/writing/attention/attention0.md

-The standard framing of multi-head attention is about <span style="color: #007bff;">**work-partitioning**</span>: keys, queries, and values are sliced along the embedding dimension, heads perform attention independently on their slices, the results are concatenated and then projected using W_O before being added to the residual stream.
+The standard framing of multi-head attention is about <span style="color: #007bff;">**work-partitioning**</span>: keys, queries, and values are sliced along the embedding dimension, heads perform attention independently on their slices, the results are concatenated and then projected using $W_O$ before being added to the residual stream.

 In pseudocode: